First Horizon Park: Naming rights

 Memphis-based bank First Tennessee purchased the naming rights to the stadium in April 2014 for ten years with an option for a further ten years, naming it First Tennessee Park.
 The bank's name had been attached to the team's previous attempt at building a new stadium a decade earlier.
 Financial terms of the deal were not disclosed.
 First Horizon National Corporation, the parent company of First Tennessee, began unifying its companies under the First Horizon name in late 2019.
 Subsequently, the ballpark was renamed First Horizon Park in January 2020.

+Upgrades

+In 2026, the Sounds asked Metro Nashville for $107 million, spread out over 30 years, to make repairs and keep the facility up-to-date.
+Areas needing the most attention include ADA compliance issues and improving suites and the club level.